bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 You can also select multiple users to add them all at once.
 Then, specify the role you want to grant them.
 * **Contributor**: Service accounts are commonly given this role.
-* **Developer**: Assign this role if you want a service account to manage artifacts.
+* **Developer**: Assign this role if you want a user or service account to manage artifacts.
-* **Administrator**: Assign this role if you want a service account to manage access to the project.
+* **Administrator**: Assign this role if you want a user to manage access to the project.
+This role is not recommended for service accounts.

 You can also add additional roles to the project, if you want more finely-tuned control over who gets access to what.